 How to Hold Pads & Not Jack Yourself Up

 Pad Holding is a skill.
-You will suck at first and you have to work at it to get better.
+You will suck at first, and you have to work at it to get better.
 Learning to hold pads correctly will help your understanding of the sport as well as your timing.
 It will also help you to strengthen your body and keep your hands up.

 I try to partner up students by size and power, but sometimes you will be matched with a partner that is stronger than you.
 It’s important to ask them to go slowly at first to get a feel for their power and how much resistance you need to give back into the strike to deal with the power.
-If your partner is hitting harder than you can handle and makes no adjustment in their power for you to work with you can always ask to be paired with someone else.
-If you don’t give enough resistance to your partner not only is it an unsatisfying pad workout for them (too easy), but it’s dangerous for you, as you risk getting your shoulder tweaked when your hand flies back after punches or you risk hitting yourself in the face with the Thai Pad when they kick.
+If your partner is hitting harder than you can handle and makes no adjustment in their power for you to work with, you can always ask to get paired with someone else.
+If you don’t give enough resistance to your partner not only is it an unsatisfying pad workout for them (too easy), but it’s dangerous for you, as you risk getting your shoulder tweaked when your hand flies back after punches, or you risk hitting yourself in the face with the Thai Pad when they kick.

 Learning a martial art is learning how to use your body’s power, part of that is learning to punch and kick and defend strikes, but another part is being able to absorb strikes if necessary.
-Holding pads teaches you how to make your body hard upon impact, allowing you to meet an opponent’s power with your own force and not let it make you off balance or knock the wind out of you.
+Holding Thai pads teaches you how to make your body hard upon impact, allowing you to meet an opponent’s power with your force and not let it make you off balance or knock the wind out of you.

 Breathing is an important part of pad holding, as it is an important part of striking, just like you breathe out sharply from the abdomen when you strike, you breath out when you hold pads and tense against your partners strike.
 This helps you remember to breathe when you get hit with a body kick, knee or punch so that you can resist the strike.
 I was taught to say “hush” when I strike, but any sound or grunt that makes your abs hard is acceptable.

 Be careful not to expose your elbows when holding pads for kicks.
 Keep your elbows tight against your body.
-If you reach for the kick and leave a gap between your arms and body , there is a chance your partners kick will slide under the pad or worse, hit your elbows.
+If you reach for the kick and leave a gap between your arms and body, there is a chance your partners kick will slide under the pad or worse, hit your elbows.
 For the same reason keep your elbows tucked behind the kick pad when holding it for body kicks.
 I made this video which is a beginner holding pads tutorial.

 The angle you hold the pads matters.
 For punches always hold the pads straight with the center of the pad at your partner’s chin level (not yours).
 For kicks, you need to angle the pad slightly downward.
 If you are looking at a protractor and your partner is directly in front of you the angle of the pads would be about 50 degrees, or 130 degrees depending on if it were a right or left kick.
-If you are holding pads for someone that can’t turn their hip over well (pivot on the kick) you may need to hold the pads more towards 20 degrees or 160 degrees.
+If you are holding pads for someone that can’t turn their hip over well (pivot on the kick), you may need to hold the pads more towards 20 degrees or 160 degrees.
 Again, communicate with your partner as do a few test kicks if you are working with someone new!

 Why you need to stop doing so many (shitty) push-ups and start pulling and rowing.